Content warning: Nudity

 Unfortunately there’s no magic way to get rid of her aching back, or the slight nausea that seems to accompany her spells nowadays.
 If it wasn’t for her ill-being after throwing a spell, she would have used her wand more intensely to build up its power until it was as potent as before the zombie destroyed it.
 She has to contend herself with an aspirin and Perrier, that she shakes the sparkles out of first.

-If she only can find the administration office, she’ll wait there.
-But not even Aziz and his friend are anywhere to be seen.
+If only she could find the administration office, she would wait there.
+But not even Masud and his friends are anywhere to be seen.
 She tries to retrace her steps, but is soon lost.
 The compound is really big and when she stumbles on a noticeboard, she finds that it is not as easy to read the many notices as it was in China.
 Here everything is written in Arabic, and even though there’s a detailed map, she doesn’t understand what is written on it.

 She decides to ask in the nearest school building and pushes open the door, only to quickly back away when she sees the people prostrated on praying mats facing Makkah.
 She continues up the stairs in the hope of finding a terrace, but she’s cautious to listen at the door before opening it.

-The door opens onto the flat roof.
-She threads over the threshold with caution and walks over to the low wall in the hope of seeing the administration building from up here.
+The door leads onto the flat roof.
+She steps over the threshold with caution and walks over to the low wall in the hope of seeing the administration building from up here.
 The site is magnificent.
-The numerous school buildings are nestled in an oasis of greenery, surrounded by high mountains and within sight of the pyramids.
+The numerous school buildings are nestled in an oasis of greenery, surrounded by high mountains within sight of the pyramids.
 She tries to make out which direction she came from, with no success.
-She presumes the horse will find its way back to the stables, as all horses do.
+She presumes the horse will find its way back home, as all horses do.
+After all, it brought her safely here.

-She’s not a believer.
-In fact, she only believes in the Goddess, of course, but this place and sound make her travel in time and glimpse the past.
+She’s not much of a believer.
+In fact, she only believes in the Goddess, of course, but this place and the clear voice of the muezzin singing the prayer with almost hypnotical effect, make her travel in time and glimpse the ways of the past.
 She squints, sheltering her eyes.
 Is that what she thinks it is?
 A line of camels advances slowly on a dune.
 A caravan.
 Granny sighs contentedly, almost expecting to see Lawrence of Arabia come charging…

-The caravan disappears out of sight and she walks over to the other side of the terrace to try to get a sight of it again.
+The caravan disappears out of sight and she walks over to the other side of the terrace to try to get a sight of it again but the only movement comes from the street below.
+Baniti Fahad Badawi.

-Granny walks briskly, in spite of the heat, across the yard to the school’s office.
+He escorts her, walking briskly in spite of the heat, across the yard to the school’s office.
 The prayer is over, and people are milling about just as when she got here not half an hour ago.
-With satisfaction she closes the double doors behind her, gratefully tilting her hot face towards the air moved by the large ceiling fan.
+The heavy double doors closes with a thud behind them, shutting out the heat.
+With satisfaction she lifts her burning cheeks towards the air moved by the large ceiling fan.

 A young man with a prayer mat rolled under his arm comes forward to greet her.

 ‘Marhaban, you must be Madam Grey.
 Welcome!
-I’m Geb Hawas, I’m a student here.
+I’m Hadji Hawas, I’m a student here.
 Please have a seat, my grandfather will receive you in a minute.’

 The minute extends to five, then ten.
 After about a half hour of waiting, Granny falls asleep with the magazine she had tried to read still on her knees.